DeSantis in Iowa warns of GOP ‘culture of losing’ as weather sidelines Trump’s event in the state

 DeSantis has said he does not remember doing that.

-During DeSantis’ appearance in Sioux Center, Gov. Kim Reynolds and Iowa Sen. Joni Ernst were in attendance.
+Gov. Kim Reynolds and Iowa Sen. Joni Ernst attended DeSantis’ Sioux Center appearance.

 Lyle and Sonia Remmerde of Rock Valley managed a handshake.
 She said DeSantis’ style comes across as “normal.”